docker-hy/docker-hy.github.io/pages/part1/section-4.md

 We will choose exactly which version of a given image we want to use.
 This makes it so that we don't accidentally update through a breaking change, and we know which images need updating when there are known security vulnerabilities in old images.

-Let's create a Dockerfile with the following contents
+Now create a file and name it "Dockerfile" and lets put the following instructions inside it:

 **Dockerfile**
 ```Dockerfile